 Use face oil as protection, that goes for oily skin too

 Face oils have a softening, moisturising and protective effect that helps make the skin more resistant to the multiple drying elements of winter.
 The precious oils preserve the skin’s natural barrier, prevent dehydration and protect the outer blood vessels.
 Face oil is great for the skin no matter what skin type you have, and oily skin can also benefit from the golden drops.
-Karmameju’s three face oils are tailored to each skin type, giving you exactly the type of oil and ingredients that suit your skin best.
+Karmameju’s four face oils are tailored to each skin type, giving you exactly the type of oil and ingredients that suit your skin best.
 It often comes down to the correct dosage and just a few drops may be enough.
 By supplementing the skin’s lipid barrier with oil, the right face oil can help balance the skin, leaving it less oily or less dry as a result.

 Curate your routine in layers like you do your wardrobe